irregular25/eeg/README.md

 # Test code

 Here is the repository for my project.
-To run it, type : python client.py -m 'svm'
+To run it, type :
+- python client.py -m 'svm'
+- python server.py

 Hugues